glennhefel/musical/README.md

 Evaluation: silhouette / Calinski-Harabasz / Davies-Bouldin (internal), plus ARI/NMI/purity when you provide a ground-truth label column.

 ## Notes
 - Audio files are not included in this repository.
-Download them here and put them in the data folde.
+Download them here [https://github.com/glennhefel/musical](https://drive.google.com/drive/folders/1WmVm8YNGJE4wORUcDXP3M2m9d1RBR7Wh?usp=sharing) and put them in the data folder.
 - For full audio+lyrics experiments, you must supply your own audio files in the expected folder structure (see `data/` and `src/dataset.py`).
 - All code is compatible with Python 3.8+.